-In a private placement transaction that occurred on October 27, 2003, certain members of our original stockholders group and their affiliated entities sold 6,178,800 shares of the Class A common stock to third-party private equity investors.
-We refer to these purchasers as the initial purchasers.
-In connection with this private placement transaction, we and the initial purchasers entered into a registration rights agreement, pursuant to which we agreed to file a registration statement (of which this prospectus forms a part) under the Securities Act for the registration and resale of the 6,178,800 shares under Rule 415 of the Securities Act and to use our commercially reasonable best efforts to cause such registration statement to be declared effective under the Securities Act as soon as possible but, in any event, no later than April 23, 2004.
+In a private placement transaction that occurred in September 2003, Sandra Tillotson, who is a member of our board of directors and also serves as one of our senior vice presidents, together with The Sandra N. Tillotson Family Trust, sold 750,000 shares of the Class A common stock to Mainfield Enterprises Inc., Cranshire Capital, L.P. and Smithfield Fiduciary LLC.
+We refer to these three purchasers as the initial purchasers.
+In connection with the private placement transaction, we, Ms. Tillotson, her family trust and the initial purchasers entered into an amended and restated registration rights agreement, pursuant to which we agreed to file a registration statement (of which this prospectus forms a part) under the Securities Act of 1933 for the registration and resale of the 750,000 shares under Rule 415 of the Securities Act.

-The following table sets forth information as of June 30, 2004 about the shares of our Class A common stock beneficially owned by each initial purchaser.
+The following table sets forth information as of January 31, 2004 about the shares of our Class A common stock beneficially owned by each initial purchaser.
 We refer to the holders who are named in the table below as the selling stockholders.